-Gangnyeongjeon Hall (강녕전), named after the virtue of health, served as the living quarters and resting area for the king.
-It was also used for other purposes such as daily activities with the king and his entourage and office duties and state affairs.
+Gangnyeongjeon Hall, named after the virtue of health, served as the living quarters and resting area for the king.
+It was first constructed in 1395.
+The king also met with his entourage here to discus daily activities, state affairs, and office duties.

-In 1995, the current stucture seen today was built and restored to its original design and features.
+Between 1994 and 1995, the current hall as seen today was rebuilt and restored to its original design and features.